miohtama/ms.amp/README.rst

 * It will installed Apache+MySQL+PHP stack

-* Applications and libraries are compiled from the scratch so they have known good set (KGS) and you do not need to struggle with distribution specific problems
+* Applications and libraries are compiled from the scratch so they have known good set (KGS) and you do not need to struggle with distribution specific problems.
+  This includes support for gd, mysqli, zlib and mcrypt PHP modules and Terawurfl handset database.

 * It does not touch any system files which guarantees your computer won't get hosed (everything is done as normal user)